13colours/module-excercise-simply-babel/README.md

 # NodeJS module with Babel

-This is an test to build nodejs module using babel
+This is an excercise to build nodejs module using babel only